chrisguo1/personal-site/README.md

 # personal-site
 Personal Site.

-Hosted using Netlify.
+Hosted using Netlify for https.

-Created using Gatsby/React.
+Created using React so I could get comfortable with the framework.

+Site generated using Gatsby because it's fast.